B-Whiting-Designs/portfolio-jekyll/_portfolio/fixed-nc.md

 ---

-layout: portfolio
+layout: folio-single
 title: Fixed NC
 preview_title: Fixed NC
+client: Native Rank

 image_preview: /images/folio/folio-4.jpg

+slide_1: /images/folio/folio-4.jpg
+slider_1_caption: Restoration company  <br> based in  <span>North Carolina</span>
+mini_caption: Restoration company that is based in Greenville, NC that I worked on under Native Rank.
+The site was an updated change for their company on the WordPress CMS.

+slide_2: /images/thumbs/fixed-nc/smartmockups_k08ww6kc.png
+slide_3: /images/thumbs/fixed-nc/smartmockups_k08wx1m4.png

 header_image: /images/thumbs/fixed-nc-images/fixednc.png

 logo: /images/thumbs/fixed-nc-images/fnc-logo.webp

+permalink: /:collection/fixed-nc/
 tagline: Restoration with upscale design
-permalink: /:collection/fixed-nc/

-bio: Fixed NC is a North Carolina restoration company that was established in 2018.
+intro: Fixed NC is a North Carolina restoration company that was established in 2018.
 They have over 30 years of staffing experience combined.
 A restoration company that wanted to get a restoration of their website design.
+The original focus on my design was to give it a whitespace and use of background layers behind the images.

+header_1: first bit of my own style injected

+header_1_content: I started with a simple change in a design and implanted my own version of it inside.
+The use of rounded borders made it a bit welcoming to me and the touch of the faded green behind the images was a nice change to get it modern.
+A box shadow around the box was meant to be there for helping show an effect when it is hovered over.
+I also helped with writing the code behind the layered box effect with the images and the content boxes using the psuedo ::before and ::after styles.
+A challenge but was fun to make it so it can be coded and responsive instead of an image each time.

+header_2: restoration with upscale design

+header_2_content: Update of their old site was easy to do as it was a small scale site that was in need of a change.
+Making a unified site structure was an improvement overall for their design.
+With a unified structure it helped with user interaction and increase in traffic and calls to their business locally for work.
+I say that was a job well done in my book, if I do say so myself.

+header_3:

+header_3_content:

 category: [ commercial ]